coenttb/swift-io/README.md

 swift-io is designed for infrastructure code where correctness, determinism, and resource bounds matter more than absolute peak throughput.
 It intentionally trades unbounded queuing for predictable behavior under load.

-**Non-goals:** swift-io does not aim to maximize throughput via unbounded queuing, nor to replace event-driven async I/O frameworks.
+**Non-goals:** swift-io does not aim to maximize throughput via unbounded queuing.

 ## Performance